Health Care Benefits: Virginia

 Author: Patricia A. Morley, Research and Writing Associates

-- Virginia originally chose not to establish a state-based Marketplace under the Affordable Care Act.
+- Virginia originally chose not to establish a state-based Marketplace under the Affordable Care Act, but then switched to a state-based, federally-supported Marketplace.
 See Health Insurance Marketplaces Under the ACA.

 - Same-sex marriage is legal nationwide.
 See Same-Sex Partner Benefits.